Fabula Press hosts two short story competitions every year, for the two anthologies Aestas and Nivalis.

-In 2022, we started accepting submissions for our winter short story contest in January.
-The submission window opened at GMT 9:00 a.m. on Jan 15, 2022 and ends at 11:59 p.m. of Apr 21, 2022.
+We shall be accepting submissions for Aestas from 10 August 2022, upto 09 November 2022.
 There is no theme for the contest; also, barring a few exceptions, we are flexible about genre.
-So while we are heavy on ‘literary fiction’, we would welcome a Poesque tale of horror, an enchanting work of historical fiction, or even light science fiction (see Connie Willis’ Firewatch, or Edgar Pangborn’s The Music Master of Babylon).
+Simply put, we are looking for are great stories that stay with the reader; so while we are heavy on ‘literary fiction’, we would welcome a Poesque tale of horror or mystery, an enchanting work of historical fiction, or light science fiction in the style of Connie Willis’ Firewatch, or Edgar Pangborn’s The Music Master of Babylon.
 Hard science fiction, fantasy, young adult or chick lit do not work for us, though.

 The contest will be judged by four independent judges, and the results will be announced in February 2023.
 Three winners will be selected from the entrants, and will be awarded prizes as detailed in the below guidelines (see ‘Prizes‘).
 In addition, depending on the length and quality of submission, a long-list of stories will be selected for publication in an anthology which will be sold through leading online bookstores, and all authors so published will be paid an honourarium of US$75 each.